unxusr/Technical-Task/README.md

 Then adding a payment method to the account by filling card details form.

+## Bug reporting

+**What happens?**

+While booking a ride and the device location is turned off found far pickup points from the one inserted manually.

+**Expected result:**

+To get all available pickup points near to the one that inserted manually.

+**Actual result:**

+Got far away pickup points from the one inserted manually

+**Steps to reproduce:**

+1. Turn off device location
+2. Open the app
+3. Press on "Where to?" field
+4. Enter pickup point manually
+5. Enter drop off location

 ## CI/CD
  Travis CI used for this project